25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 - Spice blends – bring versatile options like Italian or Cajun seasonings

 Don’t forget about sauce packets!
 We collect extras from takeout meals or buy single-serving condiments.
-These little flavor bombs take up minimal space but make a huge difference.
+These little flavor bombs take up almost no space but can make a huge difference.

 Campfire Cooking Tips